-These Easy Mini Sweet Bell Pepper Nachos that are stuffed with a delicious chorizo mixture and topped with shredded cheddar, sour cream and cilantro are the perfect snack or appetizer.
-You can eat this twist on classic nachos in about two bites and they are the perfect finger food for parties and they are especially perfect for game day!
+These easy mini sweet bell pepper nachos that are stuffed with a delicious chorizo mixture and topped with shredded cheddar, sour cream and cilantro are the perfect snack or appetizer.
+You can eat this twist on classic nachos in about two bites and they are the perfect finger food for parties and make an especially great game day snack too!

 Mini peppers are a bit sweet, crunchy and a healthy little container that perfectly holds all the deliciousness of the slightly spicy chorizo mixture.
 These stuffed mini sweet peppers get sprinkled with cheese, baked until that cheese is melted, then topped with a dollop of cream cheese and a sprinkle of cilantro.
 This is a great way to get your veggies in for the day all while getting your nacho fix!

 These low carb loaded nachos get so much flavor from the chorizo.
 Chorizo has a smokey, slightly spicy flavor that is offset with the sour cream which is both added to the chorizo mixture and dolloped on top!

 - They are easy.
 You can get these prepared and baked in about 20 minutes.
 There is no special equipment or advanced skills needed to get these on the table.
 You can fulfill your nacho craving in just a few short minutes!